mpresteg/haplObserve/README.md

  - Download and Install Java SE Development Kit (JDK - 1.7 or newer)

  - Create “&lt;baseDirectory>/collective/” directory structure.
 The &lt;baseDirectory> name can be anything, such as resource, but “collective” directory name must be used.
 Do not use space in &lt;baseDirectory> name.

+# Input files

  - “gl_strings_XXX.csv” files should be stored under “&lt;baseDir>/collective/gl_strings_XXX.csv.
 The software looks for “gl_strings” to identify files to be used.
 Multiple families can be included in a single file.
 If multiple files exist, the software combines them.
  - The “gl_strings” file contains the following information: Labcode, Family ID, Sample ID, Relation, Gl String, Ethnicity/Country.

- - The category should be included in the first line as a header.
+These categories should be included in the first line as a header.

+ - Alternatively, the software will generate a "gl_strings_XXX.csv" file based upon standard inputs:
+     - [.hml](http://bioinformatics.bethematchclinical.org/hla-resources/hml) - standard format for submission of genotype data
+     - [.ped](http://valdarlab.unc.edu/pedformat.html) - standard format for expressing pedigree information
+     - *INFO*.csv - custom format for expressing correlating Labcode and ethnicity/contry information to an individual.
+     - The software looks for "INFO" in file name to identify *INFO*.csv file.
+     - The *INFO*.csv file contains: Sample ID, Labcode and ethnicity/country information.
+Do not include header in *INFO*.csv file.
+     - The software will look for individuals across all three of these files and combine the information into the "gl_strings_xxx.csv" format.

  - Six example of gl_strings files are included (hapl-obs/src/test/resources/collective).